cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     }
     ```

 2. The **reject message**, which should be valid only if the player never played any moves in this game.
-Again, if you create it with Starport:

     ```sh
     $ starport scaffold message rejectGame idValue --module checkers